aishmoitra/Python_Projects/amazon_price_tracker/README.md

    2. **Upload Your Files**: Upload your `main.py` and `requirements.txt` files using the PythonAnywhere file interface.
    3. **Set Up a Virtual Environment**: If needed, set up a virtual environment in PythonAnywhere and install dependencies:
       ```bash
-      pip install yfinance requests
+      pip install requests beautifulsoup4
       ```
    4. **Run the Script**: Use the PythonAnywhere console to run your script:
       ```bash
       python main.py
       ```
-   The script will now run on PythonAnywhere and send you stock alerts via Telegram when the conditions are met.
+   The script will now run on PythonAnywhere and send you price drop alerts via Telegram when the conditions are met.

 #### 2. **Paid Hosting (More Flexibility)**:
    PythonAnywhere's paid plans offer additional resources (e.g., longer-running processes, more CPU time), so if you need a more powerful setup, consider upgrading to one of the paid plans.